 The main difference between challenger banks and neobanks is that neobanks do not hold a banking license but instead rely on a partner bank.
 This means that they're unable to offer some banking services.

 Neobanks are completely digital banks that have no physical presence.
 They reach out to customers via mobile banking apps and online platforms and often offer more user-friendly interfaces and fee-free digital services.
 Neobanks also tend to focus on a specific customer area such as SMEs.

 A global report on neobanks from Business Insider Intelligence estimates that there were 39 million neobank users as of the end of 2019.

 There are many advantages of modern digital banking solutions with neo- and challenger banks alike.
 The online banking industry is so diverse and fluid that new benefits and digital banking services seem to be emerging all the time.

 However, the reality could not be more different.
-Digital banks have always made security one of their main priorities and as such, have adopted much more innovative and technologically secure protocols than many traditional banks.
+Digital-only banks have always made security one of their main priorities and as such, have adopted much more innovative and technologically secure protocols than many traditional banks.

 The most high tech methods of in-app and payment authentication are often sought after by digital banks and they provide them to customers via partners such as Veriff .
 This includes practices such as:

-When it comes to regulatory banking bodies, most digital banks are usually covered by the Financial Conduct Authority (FCA) and/or the Financial Services Compensation Scheme (FSCS), which adds another level of security, bringing added peace of mind to already happy customers.
+When it comes to regulatory banking bodies, most digital banks and digital banking solutions are usually covered by the Financial Conduct Authority (FCA) and/or the Financial Services Compensation Scheme (FSCS), which adds another level of security, bringing added peace of mind to already happy customers.